DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

+---
-# Department for Education users
+title: Department for Education users
+---

 The goal for ECF 2 is that the application will be self-sustainable.
 That means developers shouldn't be needed in the everyday operation of the application.